Chang Po-ling: Memorial statues and buildings

-Nankai University, Tianjin Nankai Middle School, Chongqing Nankai Middle School, National Southwest Associated University site and other campuses have set up statues of Chang Po-ling to commemorate.
-Nankai University and Nankai Middle School both have buildings named by Chang Po-ling.
-In 1999, Po-ling Building was built on the campus of Nankai University.
-Tianjin Nankai Middle School was renamed its Po-ling Building, which was built in 1906, East Building.
+Statues of Chang Po-ling have been erected at Nankai University, Tianjin Nankai Middle School, Chongqing Nankai Middle School, the former site of National Southwest Associated University, and other campuses as a tribute to his legacy.
+Both Nankai University and Nankai Middle School have buildings named after Chang Po-ling.
+In 1999, the Po-ling Building was constructed on the campus of Nankai University.
+Tianjin Nankai Middle School renamed its 1906 East Building as the Po-ling Building.

 In October 2004, three bronze statues of Yan Xiu, Chang Po-ling, and Zhou Enlai were built in the Xiangyu Park in front of Nankai Middle School in Tianjin.

-On October 16, 2013, two bronze statues of Yan Xiu and Chang Po-ling were completed in the campus of Nankai Middle School in Tianjin, which were donated by alumni.
+On October 16, 2013, alumni donated two bronze statues of Yan Xiu and Chang Po-ling, which were completed and installed on the campus of Nankai Middle School in Tianjin.

-In addition, MingDao University in Taiwan named its administrative center Po-ling Building because Chang Po-ling was regarded as an exemplar of educators who were committed to lifelong dedication.
+Furthermore, MingDao University in Taiwan named its administrative center the Po-ling Building in honor of Chang Po-ling, recognizing him as an exemplary educator dedicated to lifelong service.